microsoft/AzureTRE/docs/quickstart.md

 The most straightforward way to get up and running is to deploy direct from the `microsoft/AzureTRE` repository.
 Production deployments should take advantage of your chosen DevOps CD tooling.

-## Pre-requisites
+## Prerequisites

-You will require the following pre requisites installed.
+You will require the following prerequisites installed.
 They will already be present if using GitHub Codespaces, or use our Dev Container in VS Code.

 - Terraform >= v0.15.3.
 The following instructions use local terraform state, you may want to consider [storing you state remotely in Azure](https://docs.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage)
 - Azure CLI >= 2.21.0
 - Docker

 You will also need:

 - An Azure Subscription
-- GitHub user id and [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with scope `packages:read`.
+- A GitHub user id and [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with scope `packages:read`.
 This token is used to pull the web app Docker images.
 This can be any GitHub account, and does not need to be part of the Microsoft GitHub organisation.

 ## Clone the repository

-Clone the repository to your local machine ( `git clone https://github.com/microsoft/AzureTRE.git` ) or you may choose to use our pre-configured dev container via GitHub Codespaces.
+Clone the repository to your local machine ( `git clone https://github.com/microsoft/AzureTRE.git` ), or you may choose to use our pre-configured dev container via GitHub Codespaces.

 ![Clone Options](../docs/assets/clone_options.png)

 ## Management Infrastructure

 In the following steps we will create management infrastructure in your subscription.
-This includes resources, such as a storage accoutn and container registry that will enable deployment the Azure TRE.
+This includes resources, such as a storage account and container registry that will enable deployment the Azure TRE.
 Once the infrastructure is deployed we will build the container images required for deployment.

 ### Log into your chosen Azure subscription
 Login and select the azure subscription you wish to deploy to: